anjuna-security/go-nitro-attestation/README.md

 If your application is running inside an Anjuna Nitro Enclave, be mindful that an endpoint is available internally to the Enclave.
 This endpoint can be used by your application to fetch a new Signed AWS Nitro Attestation Report.

 The endpoint is available at `http://localhost:50123` and the API is available in path `/api/v1/attestation/report`.
-The API accepts a `GET` request with a query parameter `userData` that can be used to provide custom data to the report.
-The custom data is optional and cannot exceed `1024 bytes`.
+The API accepts a `GET` request with a base64 URL encoded query parameter `userData` that can be used to provide custom data to the report.
+The custom data is optional and when decoded cannot exceed `1024 bytes` in size.
 The API will return the AWS Nitro Attestation Report as a CBOR-encoded COSE-signed binary document.

 If your application was written in Go, you can use the package `attester` to easily communicate with the endpoint and generate a new Signed AWS Nitro Attestation Report.